EliAndrewC/l7r/setting/l7r.md

 | Ox | 0200 - 0400 |
 | Tiger | 0400 - 0600 |

-This is all based on historical Chinese calendar that the Japanese Imperial Court adopted in the seventh century C.E. though obviously some modifications have been made.
+This is all based on the historical Chinese calendar that the Japanese Imperial Court adopted in the seventh century C.E. though obviously some modifications have been made.

 ### Crops and Farming Seasons